CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It prints `Successfully connected!`.

-- It prints `"Successfully connected"`.
+- It prints `"Successfully connected!"`.

 - It prints `Unable to establish a connection.`.